 - Durable and long-lasting finish

-- Can be applied directly to bare metal without the use of a primer
+- Applies directly to bare metal without using a primer

 Another company going down the spray-can route is Jenolite, whose stylish packaging resembles gentlemen’s grooming products more than white gloss radiator paint.
 Traditionalists can acquire the same product in a 500ml tin if they prefer.

 Anyone working to a tight timeframe will appreciate this product’s ability to go straight onto bare metal without requiring primer, and it’s renowned for being able to cover rust marks.

 Like all spray cans, it lacks thickness when applied.
 Jenolite recommends three coats which is a significant drawback compared to the similar-sized Plasti-kote product.

 The paint sprayer has a standard nozzle and surpasses Plasti-kote’s temperature resistance by supporting temperatures up to 130°C.